adambard/learnxinyminutes-docs/swift.html.markdown

 //print(someVariable)
 someConstant = 0
 someVariable = "0"
+// These lines are now valid:
+print(someConstant)
+print(someVariable)

 // As you can see above, variable types are automatically inferred.
 //   To explicitly declare the type, write it after the variable name,